 Overflow419 is a foster care ministry based on 1 John 4:19, "We love because He first loved us."

-The mission of Overflow419 is to fulfill the biblical call to care for orphans by serving local foster families, training new foster parents, and raising awareness of foster programs in Cabarrus County.
+The mission of Overflow419 is to fulfill the biblical command to care for orphans by serving local foster families, recruiting new foster parents, and raising awareness of foster care programs in Cabarrus County.
 As a ministry we want to provide wrap around support for foster parents so that they feel comfortable saying "yes" to opening up their home to a child.
 We believe that there is a place for everyone in orphan care, from foster parents to those who will be a part of our prayer team, meal delivery team, parents' night out volunteers and support of social workers—just to name a few.
 We hope you'll consider what your role might be in this growing ministry.
-For more information, please email firstname.lastname@example.org.
+For more information, please email email@example.com.

-Getting involved in foster care is easier than you might think and does not require you being a foster parent yourself.
+Getting involved in foster care is easier than you might think and does not always require you being a foster parent yourself.
 If you'd like more information about how you can serve alongside Overflow419 as a spiritual or practical ministry partner, fill out our Volunteer Interest Form.

 Overflow419 hosts a number of events and activities related to foster care.
 For information about upcoming Parent's Night Out events, licensing classes, therapist-led support groups and other activities, see our Upcoming Events page.

 Thanks to the generosity of business owners and individual families in our area, Overflow419 is pleased to be able to assist fostering families with various resources, from furniture to toys.
 We understand that placements come fast and often times there are many needs all at once.
 We want to help with that transition as best we can.
 Please email us if you have a specific need.